as-celegen/upstash_dataset/README.md

 ### RedisJsonObjectDataset

-This dataset class is used to fetch data from multiple Redis JSON Object.
+This dataset class is used to fetch data from multiple Redis JSON objects.
 Each JSON object stored as different keys is considered as a sample.
-Since each sample is fetched from different key, you need to specify an index to key mapping function and length function in the constructor.
+Since each sample is fetched from different key, you need to specify an index-to-key mapping function and a length function in the constructor.

 ```python
 from upstash_dataset import RedisJsonObjectDataset